-To the end of July 2017, there have been 744 reviews including 63 doctors first reviewed in the early stages of RPR who have now completed a second review.
-The first years of the review focussed on doctors working in general practice settings and these doctors account for 59% of all reviews7.
+To the end of February 2018, there have been 865 reviews including 104 doctors first reviewed in the early stages of RPR who have now completed a second review.
+Half (52%) of doctors reviewed in their first RPR worked in general practice settings7.
+The majority (90%) of doctors who have had a second RPR worked in general practice settings.